Data protection

 Why do we use payment providers on our website?

-Which data are processed?
+What data is processed?

 Duration of data processing